SloveniaEngineering/laguna-backend/CONTRIBUTING.md

    4. `HOST` - Logging style.
 Defaults to `127.0.0.1` or `localhost`.
    5. `PORT` - Port to listen on.
 Defaults to `6969`.

+> **Note**
+> `scripts/devs.sh` watches for changes in source code and if change is detected automatically recompiles and restarts the server.

 For example, if your database is on a different host or port, or maybe it has a different name, you can override `DATABASE_URL` env var to point at your DB.
 This is however not recommended.